 Thank you for your interest in donating a piano to Pianos for People!
-To donate a piano, please review our acceptance criteria, and if you think your piano would fulfill our donation requirements, fill out our online application here.
+To donate a piano, please review our acceptance criteria here, and if you think your piano would fulfill our donation requirements, fill out our online application here.

-After submitting your application, please allow 3-5 business days to hear from Amy regarding the status of your application.
+After submitting your application, please allow 1-2 weeks to hear from us regarding the status of your application.

 If the application is approved, we will contact you to set up an appointment with our piano technician and moving crew.
-Upon a successful inspection, with no significant structural issues found with the piano, we will move the piano on the day of the inspection.
+Upon a successful inspection, with no significant structural issues found with the piano, we will schedule a moving date, usually 1-3 weeks after your inspection.

-This process may take up to 1-2 months to complete, and therefore we are unable to arrange for rapid pick-ups, but please contact Amy if you think you may have an exceptional circumstance.
+This process may take up to 1-2 months to complete, and therefore we are unable to arrange for rapid pick-ups, but please contact us if you think you may have an exceptional circumstance.